×

 " It's true, services are slow, all services.
 Most don't even know what they are talking about.
 Public services are very bad at not knowing anything.
 Not much is reliable except food!
 And the big car companies like Toyota have no parts!!
 Frustrating," explained one expat living in Philippines.

 "NO regrets: been there except when I travel for 21 years.
 Hope to end it there but not in hurry: too much to look forward to each day: sea is warm, fresh food, cold beer.
-Life is great!," said one in Cebu.
+Life is great!," said one expat in living in Cebu, Philippines.

 View More Answers